gracie007-cloud/cli-chrome-extension-summarizer/docs/cli.md

 Why: performance.
 Claude/Codex CLIs were slower + higher variance in practice, so they’re opt-in via `cli.enabled`.

+Gemini CLI performance: summarize sets `GEMINI_CLI_NO_RELAUNCH=true` for Gemini CLI runs to avoid a costly self-relaunch (can be overridden by setting it yourself).

 Control which CLIs are considered:

 - `cli.enabled` is an allowlist (when omitted, only `gemini` is enabled).